 Through ongoing consultation, the Partnerships ensure regional communities have a greater say about what matters to them, and that the voices of these communities are heard directly at the heart of Government.

 The nine Regional Partnerships are shown on the map below.
 They are from west to east: Mallee, Wimmera Southern Mallee, Great South Coast, Central Highlands, Loddon Campaspe, Barwon, Goulburn, Ovens Murray and Gippsland.

 Each Regional Partnership is made up of community and business leaders who are passionate about regional Victoria.
-They are joined on the Partnership by the CEOs of local councils, a representative of Regional Development Australia and a Victorian Government representative, so that all levels of Government are represented.
+They are joined on the Partnership by the CEOs of local councils, a representative of Regional Development Australia and a Victorian Government Deputy Secretary, so that all levels of Government are represented.
 Regional Partnerships were the centrepiece of Victoria’s Regional Statement.

 From transport and education, to tourism, health and economic opportunities, the Regional Partnerships provide an opportunity for local communities to have their voices heard and acted on.

-The Partnerships provide advice directly to the Victorian Government about these regional priorities so they can then be incorporated into government policies, programs and planning.
+The Partnerships provide advice directly to the Victorian Government about regional priorities so they can then be incorporated into government policies, programs and planning.